The-Burnes-Center/ai-iep/lib/chatbot-api/functions/user-profile-handler/README.md

 }
 ```

 **Note**: Only the most recent document for a child is returned.
 When a new document is uploaded for a child, any existing documents for that child are automatically deleted.
-The document response now includes OCR data that provides detailed text extraction from the IEP document in markdown format, organized by page.

 ### 5. Delete Child's IEP Documents
 ```http